-Since I don’t think your tween should be on social media, it might seem odd that I chose to use a storyline featuring it in my new book for tweens.
+Since I don’t think your tween should be on social media, it might seem odd that I did, in fact, chose to use a storyline featuring it in my new book for tweens where a girl goes behind her parent’s backs to get on Instagram.
 Here’s the thing: I’ve heard story after story from moms begging me to sound an alarm.

 Girls are not the only ones at risk, but boys tend to be more likely to fall prey to porn or unsafe social media dares.
 Pornographers often use social media to lure individuals to their sites.
 And while social media dares—like the ALS Ice Bucket Challenge that went viral a few years ago—are oftentimes harmless, many of the ones that circulate among teens and tweens are not.
 Some, like the “Cinnamon Challenge”, have created lung scarring and breathing challenges.
 Still others, like the “Fire Challenge”, have resulted in death.

 How can you know when your child is mature enough to handle social media?
 Here are three questions to consider before you answer “yes” or “no” to their pleas.

 Is he or she thirteen years of age or older?